JBennyHuang/IndiVisual/README.md

     - Execute the following command `$ nodemon app`
     - Hit `localhost:3000` on your browser URL bar

+### Remarks
-> Note that the commands above are executed using Git Bash, commands might differ depending on your terminal
+- Note that the commands above are executed using Git Bash, commands might differ depending on your terminal
+- Every time `package.json` is updated, you should execute `$ npm install` after you pull
+- Every time you (un)install a node module, you should save it inside `package.json`
+	> To do that, you must append `--save` to your (un)installation command, for example `$ npm install express --save`
 ---

 ## TODOs

-Updated: May 3, 2019 [18:08]
+Updated: May 3, 2019 [19:21]